jolicode/Badass-Pageflow/README.md

 The [Titanium Alloy](https://github.com/appcelerator/alloy) "Badass Pageflow" widget allows to manage flows of pages: open a child window, go back to the parent window, close the current pageflow, move to a page by its index, etc.

+A "Pageflow" is therefore comparable to a [NavigationGroup](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iPhone.NavigationGroup), except it is cross-platform and it allows a greater personnalization.

 ## Compatibility

-The widget has been tested with Alloy 1.2.0.
+The widget has been tested with Alloy 1.3.0

 ## Install